 Those chasing a smart latte flock here for their mid-morning caffeine fix, local chefs forage for ingredients and nosey tourists partake in that ancient art-form of people watching.

-Local first nation people once called Capilano suspension bridge, over Vancouver’s North Shore, the “laughing bridge” because of the noise it made when the wind blew through the canyon.
+Local first nations people once called Capilano suspension bridge over Vancouver’s North Shore, the “laughing bridge” because of the noise it made when the wind blew through the canyon.

 If you do manage to unfurl those knuckles and tip-toe across to the other side, there’s a platform among the 3000-year-old west coast rainforest treetops.